SamiPerttu/fundsp/README.md

 Both systems operate on signals synchronously as an infinite stream.
 The stream can be rewound to the start at any time using the `reset` method.

+All `AudioNode` and `AudioUnit` components use 32-bit floating point samples (`f32`).

-`AudioNode`s can be stack allocated for the most part, if only single sample processing is used.
-Block processing via `AudioNode::process` requires heap allocation.
+`AudioNode`s can be stack allocated for the most part.
-Some nodes may also use the heap for audio buffers and the like.
+Some nodes may use the heap for audio buffers and the like.

 The `allocate` method preallocates all needed memory.
 It should be called last before sending something into a real-time context.
 This is done automatically in